Vintharas/js13k-spaceshooter/README.md

   - life support?
 - game messages
   - implement so that not two overlapping texts appear at the same time (offline/online).
 Add some sort of message queueing system
+  - have a queue with 3 slots that can be filled with text (f.i.)
 - ways to lose
   - crushed by an asteroid
   - been too near a sun